The Writing Resource Center

 In order to secure an appointment, please do the following:

 - Visit us on http://esfwritingcenter.appointy.com/ and create an account

 - Select a time and schedule an appointment.

 - Check your email for a confirmation note from the Appointy System.

 Our hours of operation are also posted outside the Writing Center.
 If a tutor is available, you may drop in for a session.

 We are fortunate to have graduate and undergraduate tutors who are trained to provide support for your individual needs from your writing process to developing many different writing projects from essays to job application materials.
-The WRC is staffed by two outstanding graduate assistants:

 What You Can Expect in a Tutoring Session